 My favorite brand of powdered peanut butter is PBFIT.
 The people at 99 Boulders agree with me.
 However, if you can’t find PBFIT, they have suggestions for other good brands.

 I buy powdered peanut butter at Target or Walmart, but it is also available online. (paid link) Recently, I saw it in the bulk bins at Winco.

 Can I substitute regular peanut butter for the powdered peanut butter?

 Combining yogurt with regular peanut butter can be challenging, especially if you are doing it by hand.
-As it turns out, powdered peanut butter mixes into yogurt much more quickly and smoothly than real peanut butter.
+But, as it turns out, powdered peanut butter mixes into yogurt more quickly and smoothly than actual peanut butter.

 Using regular peanut butter will increase the fat and calories considerably.
-I’m not saying that’s bad–just letting you know.
+I’m not saying that isn’t good–just letting you know.

 - Do you have a sweet tooth but don’t want sugar?
 Stir in a little sweetener of your choice.